WarpDrive/Cesium-SpaceNavigator/README.md

 http://www.html5rocks.com/en/tutorials/doodles/gamepad/gamepad-tester/tester.html

 Things to note
--In 5DOF mode horizontal input moves along a circle rather than an ellipsoid geodesic, while vertical adjust the radius of the circle.
+-In 5DOF mode horizontal input moves along a circle rather than an ellipsoid geodesic, while vertical moves along the surface normal.
 For now a circular path seems to work just fine.
-Perhaps later I'll have the path conform with the ellipsoid surface, at least as an option.
+Perhaps later I'll have the path conform to the ellipsoid surface, at least as an option Though I doubt anyone would really notice the difference.

 TODO list
 -keyboard support with ramping
--negative tilt so you can pitch the view upside down -deadzone threshold output start at zero (this will improve FOV control)
+-negative tilt so you can pitch the view upside down -deadzone threshold output start at zero (this will improve FOV control) -Adaptive maxInput sensing: keep track of the highest value inputed and set that as maxInput.
+This shouldn't have to be done as GamePad API is 'supposed' to set controllers from -1 to +1, but this currently isn't the case for 3DMice.